Bay Walk & Talks: Interpretive Bay Walks & Talks

 - Pricing: $10 member adult and youth, $30 non-member adult, $25 non-member youth

 - Register: Click here then find the Saturday you'd like to attend to purchase your ticket(s).
 Walk themes listed below; only available dates will show on the calendar.
 Reservations required.

 Filtering Florida: Mangroves in greenhouses and fish raised in tanks, oh my!
 Find out the important role that mangroves play in Mote Marine Laboratory Aquaculture and how these amazing trees filter our coastal waters.

 Nature’s Nursery: What do a baby crib and a mangrove root have in common?
 Find out on this walk and talk as we discuss how fish utilize this habitat as a nursery ground and learn what our Fisheries Ecology and Enhancement Program is finding out about Snook’s habitat preferences.
+Available:

 Trees for the Seas: Though coral reefs aren’t prevalent in Sarasota Bay, Mote Marine Laboratory scientists are studying the threats they face, including ocean acidification.
 Learn how mangroves may be slowing down this occurrence and mitigating the effects.